Mount Kisco (Ambulatory Surgery Center of Westchester) Data Breach Settlement

 from identity theft or fraud, fees for credit reports or credit freezes, the cost of replacing IDs, and postage

 to contact banks.
-This option requires proof such as bank statements or receipts; self-prepared notes alone are
+This option required proof such as bank statements or receipts; self-prepared notes alone were

-not enough, and you cannot claim expenses already reimbursed by a third party.
+not enough, and expenses already reimbursed by a third party could not be claimed.

 Cash Payment B — Flat Cash Payment.
 A one-time payment expected to be $100, with no proof or explanation

-required beyond logging in with your notice credentials.
-The amount may be larger or smaller depending on the
+required beyond logging in with notice credentials.
+The amount could be larger or smaller depending on the

 total claims filed.

-Because the cash payments are made from the $527,500 settlement fund, the final per-person amounts can move up or down
+Because the cash payments were made from the $527,500 settlement fund, the final per-person amounts could move up or down

-pro rata depending on how many people file.
+pro rata depending on how many people filed.
 The fund also covers court-approved attorneys' fees and costs (Class Counsel

 approval.